frankaging/Reason-SCAN/README.md

 <img src="https://i.ibb.co/0J4n24c/Rea-SCAN-ARC.png" width="800">

+You can generate such tasks using the script provided in `code/dataset/future-looking-demo.ipynb`.

 ## Dataset Artifacts

 ReaSCAN in not perfect.
 In fact, we document a list of artifacts in our paper.
 Please see our **Appendix B** for details.
 Please read this before you use ReaSCAN.
 Here is a short summary of that section in bullet points: